gtalarico/pipenv-pipes/README.rst

 Usage
 --------

-* List Pipenv Environments
+* Show Available Pipenv Environments

 ``pipes list``

-* Add Project Directory to Pipenv Environment
+* Link Project Directory to Pipenv Environment (this adds a .project file to your environment folder)

 ``pipes set projectname /path/to/project``

-* Activate Pipenv Environments and Go to directory
+* Go to directory and Activate Pipenv Shell

 ``pipes go projectname``